Elliott Sharp: Die Grösste Fuge (The Greatest Fugue), a time travel opera

 https://daily.bandcamp.com/lists/elliott-sharp-discography-list

-Elliott Sharp: Die Grösste Fuge (The Greatest Fugue), an opera
+Elliott Sharp: Die Grösste Fuge (The Greatest Fugue), a time travel opera

 Thursday, June 13, 20248:00 pm